assignUser/maud/README.md

 ```

 This declares two options which can be specified during configuration (via `-D`
-command line arguments, etc). `BOOL` options as well as `PATH`, `STRING`, and
+command line arguments, environment variables, guis, etc). `BOOL` options as
-`ENUM` arguments may be provided.
-Values provided for `BOOL` and `ENUM` options
+well as `PATH`, `STRING`, and `ENUM` arguments may be provided.
+Values provided
+for `BOOL` and `ENUM` options are validated automatically to be in `OFF;ON` or
+from their explicit set, respectively.
+Other options may specify a block of code
+in the `VALIDATE` argument which will be evaluated when the option's value is
-are validated automatically.
-Groups can also be associated with options by
+resolved.
+Groups of associated options can be specified by assigning to the
-assigning to the `OPTION_GROUP` variable.
+`OPTION_GROUP` variable.

 Option values are frequently interdependent; for example enabling one feature
 might be impossible without enabling its dependencies. `option()` supports this